stephensolis/ustvnow-client/README.md

 	  -c CHANNEL, --channel CHANNEL
 	                        channel code (run without this argument to see a list) -q QUALITY, --quality QUALITY
-	                        channel bitrate (run without this argument to see a list)
+	                        channel bitrate in bps (run without this argument to see a list, or use 'highest' to use the highest- bitrate stream available)
 	  -d, --download-only   just download the m3u8 file for the channel without playing
 	  -o OUTPUT_FILENAME, --output-filename OUTPUT_FILENAME